Get PeakVisor App

 Killington Peak, Vermont

-Killington Peak is the second highest summit in the Green Mountains and is a popular hiking area and ski area.
-A gondola transports skiers and other non-hikers to the Killington Ski Resort, nicknamed “the beast of the east,” that sits on the mountain.
+Killington Peak (4,242 ft / 1,293 m) is the second-highest summit in the Green Mountains and a popular hiking and ski area.
+A gondola transports skiers, mountain bikers, and pedestrian sightseers on the Killington Ski Resort, nicknamed “the Beast of East.”
+The gondola terminates just shy of the summit and requires an easy 10-minute hike to reach the Killington Peak.
 A portion of the Appalachian Trail also crosses Killington Peak.

 Killington Peak, Vermont